 What picture size should i set my phone camera to

 What platform are you shooting for

 Let’s brainstorm for a moment.
-Are you taking pictures for your Instagram account?
-If so, the popular belief is that you should take square pictures.
-Which would be true when Instagram had just started, but nowadays, taller picture perform better.
-Think about it this way, it takes you longer to scroll past a taller post, therefore it gets more “screen time” so is more likely to get engaged with.
+Are you taking pictures of your Instagram account?
+If so, the popular belief is that you should take square photos.
+This would be true when Instagram had just started, but nowadays, taller pictures perform better.
+Think about it this way; it takes you longer to scroll past a taller post.
+Therefore it gets more “screen time,” so it is more likely to get engaged.

-If your phone camera is set to produce super high quality 12 megabyte pictures, keep in Mind that platforms like Instagram will not take in its full quality.
+If your phone camera is set to produce super high quality 12 megabyte pictures, keep in mind that platforms like Instagram will not take in its full quality.
 They will have to reduce the pixels of the image to save on bandwidth and storage space.
-So even if you have the highest quality image, it being that large of a size might be counter productive for you.
-Smushing a very large image can result in a lot of weird looking parts of the picture.
+So even if you have the highest quality image, it being that large of size might be counter-productive for you.
+Smushing a large image can result in a lot of weird-looking parts of the picture.
 It’s much better to reduce an already smaller image.

 That being said, my personal opinion is that the best image size to aim for if you are taking pictures for Instagram is 1080 x 1350.
-Next best would be 1080 x 1080.
+The next best would be 1080 x 1080.

 If you are creating content for Pinterest, the best size is said to be 735 x 1102.
-Pinterest is pretty flexible when it comes down to what size of images it displays well, however sticking to one size might save you some frustration and editing down the line.
+Pinterest is pretty flexible when it comes down to what size of images it displays nicely.
+However, sticking to one size might save you some frustration and extra work down the line.

 How much phone storage do you have